WeiPhil/nbvh/README.md

 The created scene can then be exported as usual as GLTF file and loaded into the renderer.
 An example Blender file for the Chess scene is provided in `nbvh\scenes_path_tracing\chess\chess.blend`.

+## Controlling reconstruction quality, performance and memory

+The default configuration when opening a scene is to learn a tree cut that results in a N-BVH of about 2k nodes.
+While this might be enough for small scenes, very large scenes can easilly require more than 150k nodes for good quality.
+The target number of nodes in the N-BVH is best controlled via the `Split scaling` factor in the `BVH Split Scheduler` collapsing header.
+Note that increasing the number of nodes is mostly going to impact the performance rather than the memory footprint.
+Memory footprint is impacted most by the hashmap size (and number of features per level).
+The hashmap configuration can be found in the `Input Encoding` tab.
+Increasing the hashmap size can also increase quality, however, at a much smaller scale than increasing the node count.
+Therefore, we recomend first increasing the node count before tweaking the hashmap size as the later might drastically increase the memory consumption of the model.
+We recomend taking a look at our [Interactive Viewer](https://weiphil.github.io/portfolio/neural_bvh_viewer/) to get more intuition on the different configuration tradeoffs.
 <!-- ### Citation

 ```bibtex